psakkaris/qudotpy/README.md

       /Users/softwaretest/code/qudotpy
 ```

-Next run the pyton shell from the directory qudotpy is located and give it a try
+Next run the python shell from the directory qudotpy is located and give it a try

 ```
 $ python